Skip to content

 One of the rarer garnets, umbalite, comes in various hues.
 Initially discovered in the 1960s, the umbalite garnet most commonly comes in shades of red, purple, pink, and brown, though some may lean yellow or orange.

 Umbalite garnet is usually faceted since it has strong clarity and a good fire.
-However, if it's found with rutile crystal inclusions, it may be turned into a cabochon to capture a cat’s eye effect.
+However, if found with rutile crystal inclusions, it may be turned into a cabochon to capture a cat's eye effect.

 5. Spessartite Garnet